 Over the past years, changing weather patterns and climatic conditions have increased the unpredictability, frequency and severity of natural disasters during certain seasons, and have created additional uncertainty as to future trends and exposures.
 In particular, it is possible that the consequences of climate change significantly impact the insurance industry in terms of risk perception, pricing and modelling assumptions, and the need for new insurance products, all of which may cause unforeseen risks not currently known to the Company to materialize.
 Adverse weather conditions and catastrophic events have had and will continue to have a significant impact on the size and frequency of claims and the Company's results, particularly with respect to the Home line of business.
-A part of this risk is hedged by the Company through an excess of loss insurance contract under which the reinsurer indemnifies the Company for losses that exceed a specified retention (priority) and partly through the coverage granted by the Consorcio de Compensación de Seguros (See "Business overview - Reinsurance").
+A part of this risk is hedged by the Company for losses that exceed a specified retention (priority) and partly through the coverage granted by the Consorcio de Compensación de Seguros (See "Business overview - Reinsurance").

-The Company withstood adverse atmospheric events in the Home line of business (amounts net of reinsurance's share) of €5,927.2 thousand as at 31 December 2020 (€4,816.5 thousand and €4,566.0 thousand as at 31 December 2019 and 2018, respectively).
+The Company withstood adverse atmospheric events in the Home line of business (amounts net of reinsurance's share) of $\in$ 5,927.2 thousand as at 31 December 2020 ( $\notin$ 4,816.5 thousand and $\notin$ 4,566.0 thousand as at 31 December 2019 and 2018, respectively).